sidhavratha/boo/README.md

 # bfd-oneops-automation
 [BFD OneOps Automation Tool](https://confluence.walmart.com/pages/viewpage.action?pageId=163659806)

-####The precompiled executable jar under install/, skip the build steps if you don't want to compile java.
+*The precompiled executable jar under install/, skip the build steps if you don't want to compile java.*
-####If you want to run mvn test, make sure have a valid test.yaml under src/test/resources.
+*If you want to run mvn test, make sure have a valid test.yaml under src/test/resources and a local boo config (~/.boo/config).
+See the Configuration section below.*

 ##Build to a executable command:
 Run boo as a bash script: